 Catio Safety

-There are a number of safety factors to consider when planning a catio.
-You need to make sure that your cat can’t escape, and that other creatures can’t get into your catio either.
-It should offer fun and interesting activities, without leaving jumps too far apart where your cat could fall and hurt themselves.
-And you need to make sure that there aren’t any sharp edges or splintered wood.
+It should offer fun and exciting activities without leaving jumps too far apart where your cat could fall and hurt themselves.
+And you need to ensure that there aren’t any sharp edges or splintered wood.

 Find out how to build a safe catio.